sjoerdvanBommel/picross-3d/README.md

-# TypeScript Next.js example
+# Picross 3D

+Picross, but 3D.
-This is a template project that uses Next.js, TypeScript, react-three-fiber and TailwindCSS.
+This project uses Next.js, TypeScript, react-three-fiber and TailwindCSS.